aAa1928/stroke-risk-ml-classifier/README.md

 # stroke-risk-ml-classifier

 A PyTorch model for determining stroke risk, based on established risk factors documented in leading medical textbooks, research papers, and guidelines from health organizations.
+The model achieves an impressive 99.96% accuracy on test data.

 [Dataset link](https://www.kaggle.com/datasets/mahatiratusher/stroke-risk-prediction-dataset/)